futuremdsvscovid/covid-student-response-site/content/english/resources/requesting-ppe.md

 Ask if they have supplies they would be willing to donate.
 Here is a sample script to follow:

+If you are in Massachusetts, please refer to the [Massachusetts PPE Coordination Effort collaborative document](https://tinyurl.com/wm9htyg).
+Under the “Outreach Tab” there is a list of local businesses to reach out, including those that have already been contacted.
+This is important to utilize and add to so as to decrease duplication of efforts in contacting businesses.

 #### Script

 Hi, my name is ___________.
 I’m reaching out regarding the shortage of Personal Protective Equipment due to the coronavirus pandemic.
 We are wondering if you have any masks or other equipment that you could donate to a local hospital.